 What Happens after a Spinal Shock?

-After a spinal shock, the spinal cord enters either hyporeflexia -- a significant reduction in reflexes -- or areflexia -- the temporary loss of reflexes.
-Because reflexes prevent a number of harms, the temporary loss of these reflexes can be dangerous.
+After a spinal shock, the spinal cord enters either hyporeflexia – a significant reduction in reflexes – or areflexia – the temporary loss of reflexes.
+Because reflexes help to prevent harm, their temporary loss can be dangerous.
 More importantly, since most SCI survivors are hospitalized in a safe environment following their injuries, the loss of reflexes signals serious spinal functioning issues.